H4tch/hugo-plus/docs/shortcodes/popup.md

 # Popup Custom Inline HTML Content
-This popup shortcode allows you to create a popup containing custom HTML code.
+This Shortcode allows you to create a Popup containing custom HTML code.
 If you want to create a popup around an iframe, use the iframe shortcode instead.

 # Usage